UniversalDependencies/docs/_sla-pos/PRON.md

 and one that queries a quality, “what kind of” ([cs] _jaký_).
 Both can be used as relative pronouns/determiners, too.
-Their inflection is fully adjectival, therefore they should be tagged `DET`, despite the fact that as relative determiners the modified noun is not there and its absence cannot be explained by ellipsis (but it is the noun modified by the entire relative clause).
+Their inflection is fully adjectival, therefore they should be tagged `DET`, despite the fact that when they are used as relative determiners, the modified noun is not there and its absence cannot be explained by ellipsis (but it is the noun modified by the entire relative clause).

 In addition, there is a possessive interrogative determiner corresponding to [en] “whose” ([cs] _čí_).